 Don’t get caught out by the apostrophe in time expressions

-I’m often asked whether expressions such as one one week’s holiday and five years’ time need an apostrophe.
+I’m often asked whether expressions such as one week’s holiday and five years’ time need an apostrophe.

 The answer is yes.